Wireless power transfer: Lasers

-Laser 'powerbeaming' technology was explored in military weapons and aerospace applications.
-Also, it is applied for the powering of various kinds of sensors in industrial environments.
-Lately, it is developed for powering commercial and consumer electronics.
+Power beaming technology was explored in military applications and aerospace applications.
+Also, it powers sensors in industrial environments and for commercial and consumer electronics.
 Wireless energy transfer systems using lasers for consumer space have to satisfy laser safety requirements standardized under IEC 60825.

-The first wireless power system using lasers for consumer applications was demonstrated in 2018, capable of delivering power to stationary and moving devices across a room.
-This wireless power system complies with safety regulations according to IEC 60825 standard.
-It is also approved by the US Food and Drugs Administration (FDA).
+The first wireless power system using lasers for consumer applications was Wi-Charge, demonstrated in 2018, capable of delivering power to stationary and moving devices across a room.
+This wireless power system complied with safety regulations.
+It is approved by the US Food and Drug Administration (FDA).

-Other details include propagation, and the coherence and the range limitation problem.
+Other issues include propagation, and the coherence and the range limitation problem.

-Geoffrey Landis is one of the pioneers of solar power satellites and laser-based transfer of energy, especially for space and lunar missions.
-The demand for safe and frequent space missions has resulted in proposals for a laser-powered space elevator.
+NASA's Dryden Flight Research Center demonstrated a unmanned model plane powered by a laser beam, demonstrating the feasibility of periodic laser recharging.

-NASA's Dryden Flight Research Center has demonstrated a lightweight unmanned model plane powered by a laser beam.
-This proof-of-concept demonstrates the feasibility of periodic recharging using a laser beam system.
+Scientists from the Chinese Academy of Sciences developed a proof-of-concept of utilizing a dual-wavelength laser to wirelessly charge portable devices or UAVs.

-Scientists from the Chinese Academy of Sciences have developed a proof-of-concept of utilizing a dual-wavelength laser to wirelessly charge portable devices or UAVs.
+In 2025 DARPA announced transmission of 800 watts for 30 seconds at a distance of 5.3 miles (8.6 km) at 20% efficiency, exceeding prior results of beaming 230 watts across one mile (1.7 km) for 25 seconds using its Power Receiver Array Demo (PRAD).